jonalfarlinga/portfolio/README.md

 - I struggled to understand ARM templates, but I was able to CI the frontend using Github actions.
 I don't even have to create a separate repository.
 When I push to main, one workflow pushes to Azure Functions, and another uploads the `public/` folder to Azure Storage `$web`.

+- I successfully deployed a storage account and endpoint using ARM templates, but the Function app gives me trouble.
+I combined the storage account and endpoint into one template since the function app is dependent on a storage account.

 ## Author and acknowledgment
 This project is written by and for Denny Bucklin.